ROCKFlows/experiments-public/sourceCode/statisticAnalyzer/readme.md

 #Usage of the project:

-This project has been used to check which factors have a significant impact on the rankings of classifiers.
+This project checks which factors have a significant impact on the rankings of classifiers.
+The rankings differs in the values taken for each classifier.
+For example, if we want to compare the different performance obtained by one classifier with different pre-processing techniques, this project creates the two separated rankings.

-(Section 5 of the article)

-Example from the article:
+Example from the article (Section 5):

 - evaluation impact (Section 5.1)
 - pre-processing impact (Section 5.2)